nextcloud/forms/docs/API.md

   - QuestionID as key
   - An **array** of values as value --> Even for short Text Answers, wrapped into Array.
   - For Question-Types with pre-defined answers (`multiple`, `multiple_unique`, `dropdown`), the array contains the corresponding option-IDs.
+  - For File-Uploads, the array contains the objects with key `uploadedFileId` (value from Upload a file endpoint).
   ```
   {
     "1":[27,32],              // dropdown or multiple
     "2":["ShortTextAnswer"],  // All Text-Based Question-Types
+    "3":[                     // File-Upload
+        {"uploadedFileId": integer},
+        {"uploadedFileId": integer}
+    ],
   }
   ```
 - Response: **Status-Code OK**.